freerange/site/soups/weeknotes/week-351.snip.markdown

 ## Miscellaneous

-* Configured errbit for Hookline.
+* Configured Errbit for Hookline.

 * Started using Rspec's `instance_double` instead of `double`.
 We introduced a bug in production because of a problem that would've been caught had we already been using `instance_double`.